Who’s Who in the California Pops Orchestra

 Debbie Rimerman — Pops House Manager

 Responsible for managing all activities in the theater including lobby information center, will call, emergency needs, customer service and press relations on show day.
-Deb’s experienced in business accounting and is a senior lifestyle education, development and events manager.
+Deb's experienced in business accounting and is a senior lifestyle educator, development and events manager.
 Her project management skills involved in these highly collaborative areas serves her and the Pops well both on Show Day and in show preparation and volunteer management.

 Bob Runnels — Assistant Conductor and Board Advisor

-Pops’ lead trumpeter Bob Runnels also helps out behind the podium as our Assistant Conductor.
+Pops' lead trumpeter Bob Runnels also helps out behind the podium as our Assistant Conductor.
 Bob started playing trumpet at the age of 9.
 He graduated from the UOP Music Conservatory taught by Dr. Dale Fjerstad and was a featured soloist with the UOP Wind Ensemble.
-Bob continued studying with Bob O’Donnell and Uan Rasey while playing in Southern California and then moved to the Bay Area and studied with Claude Gordon for seven years.
+Bob continued studying with Bob O'Donnell and Uan Rasey while playing in Southern California and then moved to the Bay Area and studied with Claude Gordon for seven years.
 Bob studied composition with Shirley Woodward, Dr. Stan Beckler and Rowan Taylor.
 He has performed with a diverse assortment of ensembles; in the jazz vein, he was a member of The Johnny Lampson Orchestra and The Adrian Davis Orchestra.
-In the classical vein, has performed in the Modesto Symphony, Stockton Symphony, Redwood Symphony and the Peninsula Symphony.
+In the classical vein, has performed in the Modesto, Stockton, Redwood and the Peninsula Symphonies.
 He has also performed with BJ Thomas, Joel Grey, Blackstone the Magician and Bobby Shew.
 Bob is also a regular member of the the Black Tie Jazz Band and The E-Ticket Band, a classic rock rock band.